 The School of Foreign Languages, Department of Modern Languages provides compulsory English courses to undergraduate and postgraduate students, assisting them with the four-year education program in the English language and helping them to follow the curriculum.
 As the importance of learning foreign languages has been increasing rapidly, and since English is the common language of the world in both scientific and academic communication, the significance of its functional use cannot be ignored.

-From this point of view, the main principle of the Modern Languages Department is to develop students’ academic reading, writing, and speaking skills, and to help them be successful in their professional careers by using these skills.
+From this point of view, the main principle of the Modern Languages Department is to develop students’ academic reading, writing, and speaking skills, and to help them become successful in their professional careers by using these skills.

 Students are trained to reflect upon their knowledge and skills in carrying out departmental reports and research.
 In this process, students acquire the skill of citing from academic and scientific studies.
-Students are also taught to analyse numerical data through the skill of interpretation.
+Students are also taught to analyze numerical data through the skill of interpretation.
 Furthermore, students research their presentation topics by using various sources and then make their presentation effectively, using visual aids.